nicoescandarani/jokes-challenge-nicolas-escandarani/README.md

 ## Possible Future Improvements

-- `Add users` as the likes and user's own jokes are stores in the localstorage.
+- `Add users` as the likes and user's own jokes are stored in the localstorage.
 While being a simple application, that works fine, but growing a bit more, it would be better to have the backend to store that information.
 - `Migrate the UI Module to its own library`.
 This would make the application more modular and reusable.
 Also, that library could be imported to other projects.
 - `Add a 'My Jokes' view and a 'My Jokes' filter`.
 This would allow the user to see only the jokes that they have created.
 That would go alongside with the user's feature.
 - `Add the possibility to paginate with filters and sorting`.